temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 2. Edit the `start/main.go` file to call `client.UpdateWorkerBuildIdCompatibility()` before starting your Workflow.
-3. Start a Worker by running `go run worker/main.go` in a new terminal window.
+3. Run a new version of your worker by running `go run worker/main.go` in a new terminal window.
+You do not need to terminate your old worker.
+If you restart your workflow by running `go run start/main.go` again, you should see some output from the terminal window of your new worker.
+This indicates that the workflow was chosen and run by the new, versioned worker, and the unversioned worker was ignored.
 4. To retrieve the information about build IDs from the CLI, run `temporal task-queue get-build-ids --task-queue pizza-tasks`.
 You should see output similar to this: